OpenAgenda/oa-public/packages/agenda-portal/README.md

 ## Sideways event navigation

 When a search is done on the main agenda page and an event is selected, it is loaded with a navigation context query parameter in its url.
-This allows the use of sideway navigation links that allow the user to navigate from event to event within a same search without the need to go back to search result list.
+Sideway navigation links then allow the user to navigate from event to event within a same search without the need to go back to search result list.

 The partial illustrating this is `navigation.hbs`